oursland/sdsmt-uav-constitution/constitution.md

 ## PREAMBLE

-The SDSM&T Unmanned Aerial Vehicle Team will be one that designs aerial robots with the intent of taking part in the International Aerial Robotics Competition (IARC).
+The SDSM&T Unmanned Aerial Vehicle (UAV) Team will be one that designs aerial robots with the intent of taking part in the International Aerial Robotics Competition (IARC).
 The purpose of the team is to design and build UAVs and subsystems to compete, serve as a platform